openwdl/wdl/versions/1.1/SPEC.md

 }
 ```

-Like any other WDL string, the command section is subject to the rules of [string interpolation](#expression-placeholders-and-string-interpolation): all placeholders must contain expressions that are valid when evaluated statically, and that can be converted to a `String` value when evaluated dynamically.
+Like any other WDL string, the command section is subject to the rules of [string interpolation](#expression-placeholders-and-string-interpolation): all placeholders must contain expressions that are valid when analyzed statically, and that can be converted to a `String` value when evaluated dynamically.
 However, the evaluation of placeholder expressions during command instantiation is more lenient than typical dynamic evaluation in two respects:

 * The type conversion rules are relaxed so that any primitive placeholder value is automatically converted to a `String`.
 Compound values must be somehow converted to primitive values.
 In some cases, this is not possible, and the only available mechanism is to write the complex output to a file.
 See the guide on [WDL value serialization](#appendix-a-wdl-value-serialization-and-deserialization) for details.
 * If any part of a placeholder expression evaluates to an undefined value, the entire placeholder is replaced by the empty string rather than raising an error.

 Note that the implementation is *not* responsible for interpreting the contents of the command section to check that it is a valid Bash script, ignore comment lines, etc. For example, in the following task the `greeting` declaration is commented out, so `greeting` is not a valid identifier in the task's scope.
-However, the placeholder in the command section refers to `greeting`, so the implementation will raise an error during static evaluation.
+However, the placeholder in the command section refers to `greeting`, so the implementation will raise an error during static analysis.
 The fact that the placeholder occurs in a commented line of the Bash script doesn't matter.

 ```wdl
 task missing_declaration {